Iaotle/bravoure-challenge/README.md

-# Country Info Viewer: Popular YouTube video caching & Wikipedia information retreival
+# Laravel Country Info Viewer: Popular YouTube video caching & Wikipedia information retreival
 ## Overview
 The project includes a Laravel job (`Prefetcher`) and a YouTube API client (`YouTubeClient`) that efficiently fetches and caches popular videos.
 It also includes a `WikipediaClient` for fetching country descriptions and various routes for cache management and data seeding.